 Inside, the warehouse contains dozens of makeshift sleeping quarters, a workshop and storage area for the mechs, and a commons with a kitchen and dining tables.

-A stylist with green hair carefully trims a woman's blue 'do' with a laser cutter.
+In the salon and makeup area, a stylist with green hair carefully trims a woman's blue 'do' with a laser cutter.
 On the concrete floor, an orange tabby kitten wrestles with an older gray's mechanical tail as it twitches back and forth.
-When the gray hisses, the tabby runs and crashes into Jammer's feet, where it fights with her hem before a sibling calico chases it away.
+When the gray hisses, the tabby runs across the main causeway through the building and crashes into Jammer's feet, where it fights with her hem before a sibling calico chases it away.

 Jammer wears a black silk kimono with a red tie at the waist, and a sleek visor that reflects tertiary colors like an oil slick on water.
+She's flash with a HiGlow tattoo of a dragon that wraps around her neck and descends underneath her kimono.
 A courier in a mechsuit stands nearby.
 Through her visor, Jammer sees a virtual map of the city projected into the air in front of her.
 A series of disconnected routes, pickup to delivery, overlay the streets as blue lines.
 A second layer in green highlights the most efficient sequence so the courier can do all the routes without back-tracking.
 Two of the blue routes flicker and turn red — cancelled — so the sequence reorders itself.
 Jammer lifts her chin into the bad news.
 "That's fifty cancellations in just six hours.
 This is going too far."

 The courier shrugs.
 "I'll take any routes you have."